 Benefits of self-study for the bar exam

 However you choose to prepare, know that there are many paths to success, including self-study.
-Even the best bar prep course won’t work for you if you’re a self-starter who does best when following her own methods, so don’t be afraid to go it alone.
+Even the best bar prep course won’t work for you if you’re a self-starter who does best when following your own methods, so don’t be afraid to do it alone.
 Consider that self-study will allow you to:

 - Save money.
 The best bar prep courses can cost thousands of dollars, which may not be ideal if money is already tight after law school.
 Self-study resources can cost as little as a few hundred dollars, or nothing at all.